astropy/astropy-APEs/APE_Black_Formatting.rst

 --------------

-All Python code in ``astropy`` is formatted with Black_, using its default settings, that is, 88 characters per line and double quotes.
+All Python code in ``astropy`` is formatted with Black_, using its default settings except the maximum line width which is set to 94 characters.
 Note that, by design, most of Black_ is inflexible, and there is not a way to pick-and-choose some elements and not others of Black's format.